 MetalworkSheffield's metalwork collection is one of the finest in the world.
 It contains the cutlery, flatware, tableware and personal objects that have made Sheffield famous, plus beautiful objects collected from every continent.

-Natural ScienceSheffield's natural history collection contains over 120,000 biological specimens and boasts one of the best reference collections for British invertebrates in the country.
+Natural ScienceSheffield's natural science collection contains over 120,000 biological specimens and boasts one of the best reference collections for British invertebrates in the country.